bikashlinux/DevopsLab/README.md

 # DevOps-Project : Milestone 2 (M2), TEST + ANALYSIS

 ### Introduction ###
 We have used Jenkins as the Build server for this task.
-We have used a sample Apache Maven Project for calculator operations.
+We have used a sample Maven Project for calculator operations cloned from [here] (https://github.com/kranonit/calculator-unit-test-example-java).

-As a part of this task, we will demonstrate the following:
+As a part of this milestone, we will demonstrate the following:
 * The ability to run JUnit Tests
 * Create random tests using Randoop for unit test generation through Eclipse
 * Run static analysis using Checkstyle